profxadke/yokto.js/README.md

 - `yokto.config.observeDOM`: If `true`, enables a `MutationObserver` to automatically clear the selector cache when the DOM changes (default: `true`).
 - `yokto.config.MAX_CACHE_SIZE`: The maximum number of selectors to keep in the LRU cache (default: `100`).

-## Best Practices

-- **vNode Reactivity**: Modify element attributes directly on the `vNode.attrs` proxy to automatically update the DOM.
-Use `vNode._` methods for other manipulations like adding classes or changing styles.
-- **Immutability vs. Mutability**: For complex UI updates, it can be easier to create a new vNode with `$v` and replace an old one, rather than performing many small mutations.
-- **Error Handling**: Always wrap `RESTClient` and `GraphQLClient` calls in `try...catch` blocks to handle network or server errors.
-- **Routing**: Always define a default route with `$h` to gracefully handle unmatched hash URLs.

 ## Notes